HyeongUW/liri-node-app/README.md

 ### Installing

-* Git Bash, Or Any types of Command Line Program
+* Git Bash, Or Any types of Command Line Interface of your choose

 ### Executing program